pbranly/pygazpar_to_influxdb_mqtt/README.md

 A tentative configuration is described for Influxdb 1.8 but not tested

+This dedicated version includes a tentative MQTT writing

 ## Setup

 There is a Docker image ready to use : https://hub.docker.com/repository/docker/pbranly/pygazpar_to_influxdb